mrw-soumik/mrw-soumik.github.io/index.md

 ---

 ### 4. [Real-time Face, Gender, and Emotion Detection System](Real-time_Face_Age_Gender_Emotion_Detection.md)
-This project, completed as my undergraduate final year project, involves a real-time system that detects faces, predicts gender, estimates age, and analyzes emotions in video feeds.
+This project involves a real-time system that detects faces, predicts gender, estimates age, and analyzes emotions in video feeds.
 Utilizing OpenCV for computer vision and pre-trained deep learning models, the system provides insights into demographics and emotional responses, making it applicable for retail, market analysis, and user experience research.

 *This was my undergraduate final year project*